 Augsburg swooped with a view to filling the void left by Abdul Rahman Baba's transfer to Chelsea, and Max has been a staple in the side ever since.
 He has made at least 25 league appearances per season, while in 2017/18 became the first defender since detailed data collection began in 1993 to reach 12 or more assists in a single Bundesliga campaign (13 in total - more than the likes of James, Leon Bailey and Thorgan Hazard to name but a few).

-Max - who has scored 11 goals in over 130 competitive appearances for Augsburg, including a run of six in as many league games during the latter part of 2019 - helped Germany's Olympic squad earn silver at the 2016 Olympics, but has yet to step up to the senior team.
+Max - who has tallied 15 goals and 29 assists in 156 competitive appearances for Augsburg, including a run of six in as many league games during the latter part of 2019 - helped Germany's Olympic squad earn silver at the 2016 Olympics, but has yet to step up to the senior team.
 He has a FIFA20 rating of 77, with a potential of 80.